lightly-io/workshop-sustainable-productivity/README.md

 # Workshop: Focused & Fearless
-This workshop introduces mindfulness meditation as a practice to increase focus and decrease stress in a tech company.
+This workshop aims to increase focus and decrease stress in a tech company.
+We look closer at mindfulness and meditation as tools for reaching that goal, and also learn how stress affects the body and productivity.

 After you've completed the workshop, I recommend moving on to the 8-week course.
 You can find it here on GitHub: https://github.com/mattisern/team-awareness-training